AMC+: History

 AMC+ was first launched in June 11, 2020 for Xfinity customers, and included content that was previously exclusive to subscribers of the AMC cable channel through its TV Everywhere AMC Premiere app.
 On October 1, 2020, AMC+ launched on Amazon Prime Video Channels and Apple TV Channels, and became available to Dish Network and Sling TV customers.
 On November 23, 2020, AMC+ launched on Roku.
 On April 6, 2021, AMC+ became available on YouTube TV.
-On the same month, AMC+ launched on DirecTV.
+In the same month, AMC+ launched on DirecTV.
 In August 2021, AMC+ finally launched on TV, computer and mobile devices.

 Former BBC America executive director Courtney Thomasma was named general manager of AMC+ on April 8, 2021.
-Thomasma reports to Miguel Penella, AMC Networks’ President of Subscription Video on Demand (SVOD).
+Thomasma reports to Miquel Penella, AMC Networks’ President of Subscription Video on Demand (SVOD).

+In 2024, AMC Networks and Charter Communications reached an early renewal agreement for the distribution of AMC's portfolio of linear cable networks, which included complimentary access to AMC+ for Spectrum TV Select customers and the option to purchase the service for internet-only subscribers.
+Financial terms of the new deal were not disclosed, though it was described as extending "for multiple years to come".

 Content

-AMC+ primarily features content from AMC, BBC America, IFC, Sundance TV, Shudder, IFC Films Unlimited, and Sundance Now.
-The service features early access to original series (such as AMC's The Walking Dead franchise), with new episodes offered a week before their cable television premieres.
-The service also includes exclusive films that are released every Friday, with some titles getting the simultaneous release with its parent company, including RLJE Films and IFC Films/IFC Midnight.
-AMC+ in Australia, Spain and India includes Acorn TV.
+AMC+ primarily features content from channel brands owned and operated by AMC Networks, most notably its flagship channel AMC.
+Other cable channels include BBC America, IFC, and Sundance TV as well as the VOD streaming services Acorn TV, Shudder and Sundance Now.
+The service features early access to original series (such as AMC's The Walking Dead franchise), with new episodes offered up to a week before their cable television premieres.
+The service also includes exclusive films from the aforementioned channels and services as well as the film production companies HIDIVE, IFC Films and RLJE Films.